hr0nix/ml-notes/epistemic-aleatoric-decomposition.md

 $$I[x, \theta \mid X=X] = H[\theta \mid X=X] - H[\theta \mid x, X=X],$$
 where we decomposed mutual information into a difference of entropies.
-Note that this term is zero only when adding $x$ to $X$ does not provide any new information about $\theta$, meaning that we've learned all we could from $X$.
+Note that this term is zero only when adding $x$ to $X$ does not provide any new information about $\theta$, meaning that if we've learned all we could from $X$, it vanishes.
 This is *epistemic* uncertainty.